MPalix86/elastic-box/README.md

 # Elastic-Box

-Elastic-Box is a JavaScript/TypeScript library for creating dynamic layouts with resizable and drawable areas inside a container.
-It provides intuitive interfaces for building interactive UI components that require user-defined areas, selection tools, or dynamic content placement.
+Elastic-Box is a JavaScript/TypeScript library for creating dynamic layouts with resizable and drawable areas inside a container

 ## Installation